csc301-fall2014/Tutorial1/README.md

 git status
 ```

-Now, git knows that we are interested in including `a.txt` in our next commit.
-Let's commit the file (to the *history*)
+Now that Git knows that we are interested in including `a.txt` in our next commit, let's commit the file (to the *history*)

 ```
 git commit -m "Adding a.txt"